 The IGM has worked with the District within the Sewer Maintenance Department for 11 years and is extremely familiar with the day-to-day operations of the sewer systems and treatment plants.
-Their responsibilities within the Department have increased incrementally throughout their tenure, as reflected by their positions held starting from Sewer Maintenance Worker I, Sewer Maintenance Supervisor, Field Foreman until this most recent position as IGM.
-The IGM is highly knowledgeable about day-to-day operations, maintenance, field crew management, Regional Water Board compliance, budgeting and plant operations.
+The IGM's responsibilities within the Department have increased incrementally throughout his tenure, as reflected by his positions held starting from Sewer Maintenance Worker I, Sewer Maintenance Supervisor, Field Foreman, until this most recent position as IGM.
+The IGM is highly knowledgeable about day-to-day operations, maintenance, field crew management, Regional Water Board compliance, budgeting, and plant operations.
 The IGM has actively cooperated with LAFCO throughout the interim and will lead a smooth transition for the successor in their role.

 The District's Finance Officer holds 15 years of experience managing accounting functions including AP/AR, payroll, ensuring integrity and accuracy of internal controls.
-The Financial Officer maintains financial books, prepares financial reports for month end, quarterly, and year end, prepares and files 571's, quarterly payroll 941's DE9-c's, preforms advanced reviews of business operational trends, prepares accurate forecasts, and conducts auditing.
+The Financial Officer maintains financial books, prepares financial reports for month end, quarterly, and year end, prepares and files 571's, quarterly payroll 941's DE9-c's, performs advanced reviews of business operational trends, prepares accurate forecasts, and conducts auditing.
 The Finance Officer has remained cooperative with LAFCO throughout the interim and will serve as a valuable resource to the upcoming General Manager to discuss cash flow, economic trends, existing challenges, and funding opportunities.

-The District's Board Secretary provides an advisory role on government rules and regulations for corporations' policies and procedures for operations.
+The District's Board Secretary provides an advisory role on government rules and regulations for corporate policies and procedures for operations.
 The Board Secretary holds five years of experience as an administrative assistant performing data entry, drafting correspondence, drafting resolutions, agendas, and scheduling meetings.
 The Board Secretary is vital to the District's record keeping processes and community public relations.
 Throughout the District's remediation period, the Board Secretary will uphold the Board's commitment to transparency by maintaining public access to board meeting minutes, agendas, and resolutions.
-The Board Secretary will also provide the District with clear guidance on the Board's resolutions, proceedings and action items.
+The Board Secretary will also provide the District with clear guidance on the Board's resolutions, proceedings, and action items.

-The Field Foreman has worked with the District for 24 years serving in a variety of department roles between Public Works and Sewer Maintenance.
-The Foreman oversees maintenance of parks, fire stations, offices, and the public pool.
-The Foreman previously worked in Sewer Maintenance, overseeing day-to-day maintenance and operations of sewer systems, now serving as Chief Plant Operator Grade II.
-The Field Foreman will leverage their technical knowledge and experience to continue operations of the sewer system while the District undergoes this staffing transitionary period.
+The Field Foreman (Foreman) has worked with the District for 16 years serving in a variety of department roles between Public Works and Sewer Maintenance.
+The Foreman oversees maintenance of parks, offices, and public facilities.
+The Foreman previously worked in Sewer Maintenance, overseeing day-to-day maintenance and operations of sewer systems.
+The Foreman will leverage technical knowledge and experience to continue operations of the sewer system while the District undergoes this staffing transitionary period.

 Each District staff member plays an important role in maintaining the day-to-day operations and services of the District during the interim, while preparing for a smooth transition for the upcoming General Manager.
-They are committed to taking action to remedy the stated deficiencies of the District and providing quality services for District community residents.
-They will work together to engage a qualified and experienced professional to assume the role of District General Manager.
+The staff is committed to taking action to remedy the stated deficiencies of the District and providing quality services for District community residents.
+Staff will work together to engage a qualified and experienced professional to assume the role of District General Manager.